 - What benefits of your product or service need to be highlighted?

-- Who forms your core target audience?
+- Who is your target audience?
 And what is the potential?

-- How can you reach and sell to these people or businesses most cost effectively (direct sales, advertising, trade shows, via the internet)?
+- How can you reach and sell to these people or businesses most cost effectively?

 - What are the problems in delivering your product (sourcing components, design, legislation)?